nuts-foundation/nuts-use-case-profile-bgz-referral/README.md

 - the information standards;
 - the permitted means of authentication;
 - the permitted bases;
-- name of actors; and
+- naming of actors; and
 - the access policy.

 # use case identifier